zold-io/wts.zold.io/README.md

   * `GET /id_rsa`: returns private RSA key of the user, expecting the keygap as an argument.

+## Mobile API

+If you want to create a mobile client, you may use our mobile API with two access points:

+  * `GET /mobile/send?phone=+15551234567`:
+    returns `200` if the SMS has been sent to the user with the authentication code.

+  * `GET /mobile/token?phone=+15551234567&code=6666`:
+    returns API access token.
+The `code` is the code from the SMS.

+Then, when you have the API token, you can manage the account of the user.

 ## How to Contribute

 First, install